V-TERM/cs7641_census_project/index.md

 - Community Business Patterns (CBP)
 - ACS Migration Flows (AMF): 5-Year Estimates

+Data in the form of 5-Year Estimates consist of data for the current year and projections for the next 4 years.
+We were able to extract data individually for each year, and then combine them into a single dataset.

 The data is available in a CSV format, and we have included a script to download and collate the data.
 The primary keys for each dataset are:
 - YEAR
 - STATE
 - COUNTY

-Every data record has a unique combination of these keys, and the year generally varies from 2009 to 2019 (inclusive), the time period under consideration for our project.
-The state and county are two designated numeric identifiers, and the census data is available for all states and all counties.
+Every data record has a unique combination of these keys, and the year generally varies from 2009 to 2019 (inclusive), the time range of data we were able to obtain from the census website.
+The state and county are two designated numeric identifiers, known as FIPS codes.
+A state is denoted by two digits, and a county is denoted by three digits, together forming a unique five-digit FIPS code.
+The census data is available for all states and all counties.

-All the datasets combined, we collected a total of 183 features.
+All the datasets combined, we collected a total of 200 features.
 We also downloaded the presidential and senatorial election results data separately and matched the records with the census data by key.

 ## Methods

 ### Unsupervised learning

-- **Feature engineering**: After preprocessing the data, we plan to implement Principal Component Analysis (PCA) [[5]](#5) for identifying the _k_ most important principal components.
-Using this, we intend to reduce the dimensionality of the dataset, while observing which features are the most desirable for a model predicting election results.
+- **Feature engineering**: After preprocessing the data, we implemented Principal Component Analysis (PCA) [[5]](#5) for identifying the most important principal components, retaining 99% variance.
+Using this, we reduced the dimensionality of the dataset, while observing which features are the most desirable for a model predicting election results.
 - **Time series analysis**: Given that our data contains 20-30 years of reliable census data, we intend to use ARIMA [[6]](#6) to visualize the time series and analyze the trends of every feature, to find the optimal parameters to build the model.
 We also plan to investigate _temporal pattern matching_ to identify recurring features and tendencies, thereby examining which features have the greatest influence on the outcome.

 ### Supervised learning

-- **Regression**: Utilizing the most important features from the results of PCA, we aim to build a regression model [[7]](#7) to fit a N-dimensional model for our data.
-To avoid overfitting techniques such as lasso, ridge, or elastic regularization can be utilized to penalize highly complex models.
+- **Regression**: Utilizing the most important features from the results of PCA, we built a regression model [[7]](#7) to fit a N-dimensional model for our data.
+To avoid overfitting, we implemented a _Lasso_ regularization method to reduce the number of features.
 - **Deep learning**: We plan to train a deep learning neural network and simplify the problem to a classification task [[8]](#8), where there will be two output neurons representing the two political parties (Democrat vs Republican).
 We can utilize a number of techniques here such as transfer learning [[9]](#9), hyperparameter tuning [[10]](#10), batch training etc. to try and increase the accuracy of our model.

 ## Results and discussion

 ### Data handling

 - Downloaded the data from the Census Bureau website
 - Cleaned the data
-  - Removed categorical features
+  - Removed categorical features, as encoding categorical features would increase the dimensionality of the data.
-  - Removed linearly dependent features
+  - Removed linearly dependent features, as they would not be useful for our model.
-  - Averaged out missing values
+  - Used Random Forest Regression to fit all features with no missing data, and then individually transform the remaining features with missing data.
+If a feature had more than 20% missing data, it was removed.
+By doing this, we reduced the dimensionality of our data from 200 to 183 features, out of which only 3 needed to be imputed.
-  - Normalized the data
+  - Normalized the data, to reduce the variance of the data.
-- Constructed dataloaders
+- Constructed dataloaders.

 ### Unsupervised learning (PCA for dimensionality reduction)

-We implemented PCA using the sklearn library, and the results of the analysis are shown in the following figure.
+We implemented PCA using the scikit-learn library, and the results of the analysis are shown in the following figure.

 From a total of 183 features, we reduced and retained 101 features, with 99% of the variance explained.

 ### Supervised learning (Ensemble model)

 We decided to use an ensemble model for our main analysis, consisting of:
-- A regression model
+- A K-Nearest Neighbors (KNN) model
-- A decision tree model
+- A random forest model
-- A deep learning model
+- A support vector machine (SVM) model

 ## Video Proposal